 Apparently, after news of an earthquake that caused a tsunami scare in Thailand, KFC Thailand thought it appropriate to post a Facebook message urging people to buy buckets of KFC chicken or other KFC menu items on their way home from being evacuated from Thai beaches.

-It didn’t seem to matter to KFC that their staff may be in the way of a tsunami wave, or that customers might be hit by one — as long as they sold enough buckets of chicken before it happened, that is.
+It didn’t seem to matter to someone at KFC that that company’s staff may be in the way of a tsunami wave, or that customers might be hit by one — as long as they sold enough buckets of chicken before it happened, that is.

 The Facebook post from KFC went out on Wednesday saying ” Let’s hurry home and follow the earthquake news.
 And don’t forget to order your favorite KFC menu”.